seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Enter SAMPSON and GREGORY, of the house of Capulet, armed with swords and bucklers*

 **SAMPSON**
-Gregory, o’ my word, we’ll not carry coals.
+Gregory, o' my word, we'll not carry coals.

 **GREGORY**
 No, for then we should be colliers.

 **SAMPSON**
-I mean, an we be in choler, we’ll draw.
+I mean, an we be in choler, we'll draw.

 **GREGORY**
-Ay, while you live, draw your neck out o’ the collar.
+Ay, while you live, draw your neck out o' the collar.

 **SAMPSON**
 I strike quickly, being moved.